laa66/lottery-app/README.md

 # Lottery App 🎲

-### Spring MVC Lottery web app with MySQL database
+### Spring MVC web app with MySQL database
 <p>
-After creating an account you can participate in the lottery which takes place once a day at 10 pm and also you can check your latest lottery tickets and update user details provided during registration.
+After creating an account you can participate in the lottery which takes place once a day at 10 pm.
+You can also check your latest lottery tickets and update user details provided during registration.
+For more functionality you will need to log into account with Admin privileges.
 </p>

 ## How to run ⚡